tradeling/technical-assesment/qa-automation/readme.md

 ## Acceptance Criteria

-1. Scenario 1: [Check your gift card's balance is $0.00]
+- Scenario 1: [Check your gift card's balance is $0.00]
    1. Starts on the [Amazon](https://www.amazon.com/)
-   2. Click on 'Start here' from Account and Lists
-   3. Create Account and login
+   2. Login with valid credentials
-   4. Click on Your account
+   3. Click on Your account
-   5. Click on Gift Cards
+   4. Click on Gift Cards
-   6. Check the balance of your gift card is $0.00
+   5. Check the balance of your gift card is $0.00

-1. Scenario 2: [Check the total displayed number of results for category Smart Home | Televisions]
+- Scenario 2: [Check the total displayed number of results for category Smart Home | Televisions]
    1. Go to Categories list
    2. Choose category 'Smart Home'
+   3. Choose sub-category category 'Home Entertainment'
-   3. Chhose sub-category 'Televisions'
+   4. Choose sub-category 'Televisions'
-   4. Check the total number of results match the total displayed products
+   5. Check the total number of results match the total displayed products

-1. Scenario 3: [Check the selected currency displayed for the products' price]
+- Scenario 3: [Check the selected currency displayed for the products' price]
    1. Go to Currency Settings
-   2. Change currency to 'AED'
+   2. Change currency from 'USD' to 'AED'
    3. Save changes
    4. Check the selected currency displayed for the products' price